cloudfoundry/community/toc/rfc/rfc-draft-app-to-app-mtls-routing.md

 GoRouter enforces access control at the routing layer using a default-deny model, matching the design of container-to-container network policies.

 **How it works:**
-1. Route owner specifies `allowed_sources` in the route configuration
+1. Route owner specifies mTLS authorization options in the route configuration
 2. When a request arrives on an mTLS domain, GoRouter:
    - Extracts the caller's identity from the client certificate (app GUID, space GUID, org GUID)
-   - Checks if the identity matches any `allowed_sources` rule
+   - Checks if the identity matches any allowed source
    - Returns `403 Forbidden` if not authorized (default-deny)
    - Forwards the request with XFCC header if authorized